arshiyanAMIR/CS-Yellow-TT/README.md

-This is the time table of my class.
+This is the timetable for my class.
+BSCS-Fall 24, PAF-IASAT Mang Haripur.